Terms and Conditions

 - Seller provides full disclosure of condition and certifies compliance with above requirements

-New car seats must also comply with AS/NZS 1754 mandatory standard.
+New car seats must also comply with the mandatory child restraint safety standard applicable in the seller's and buyer's jurisdiction.

 Seller Liability: Sellers bear FULL legal liability for any injury, harm, or damage resulting from the sale of unsafe, non-compliant, or misrepresented car seats.
-Sellers certify the accuracy of all information provided and compliance with Australian Consumer Law.
+Sellers certify the accuracy of all information provided and compliance with all applicable consumer protection laws.

 Strollers & Prams: